rikillm/demo-repo/README.md

 # demo-repo
-demo for learning git and github
+demo for learning git and github!